javelin-devices/javelin-sdk-android/README.md

 <uses-permission android:name="android.permission.BLUETOOTH_ADMIN"/>
 ```

 Once the permissions are set up, all we need is the device address that you want to connect to.
-To retrieve this we we can either:
+To retrieve this we must scan nearby devices, retrieve the right

--  [Scan all nearby devices](#nearby) and retrieve the device address of the one you'd like to connect to.
-- Let the Javelin SDK [connect to the closest available](#autoconnect) Javelin Device.
+device address we want to connect to, and send it to the SDK.

 ### Scanning nearby devices  <a name="nearby"></a>